-27 October 1961: At 15:06:04 UTC, (10:06 a.m., EST) the first Saturn I heavy launch vehicle (SA-1) lifted off from Launch Complex 34 at Cape Canaveral, Florida.
+27 October 1961: At 15:06:04 UTC, (10:06 a.m., EST) the first Saturn C-1 heavy launch vehicle (Saturn I, SA-1) lifted off from Launch Complex 34 at Cape Canaveral, Florida.
 This was a test of the first stage, only.
 The upper stages were dummies.

-The Saturn I was bigger than any rocket built up to that time.
-The three-stage rocket was 180 feet (54.9 meters) tall with a maximum diameter of 21.39 feet (6.52 meters).
+The Saturn C-1 was bigger than any rocket built up to that time.
+Early versions of the three-stage rocket were 162 feet (49.4 meters) tall. with a maximum diameter of 21.39 feet (6.52 meters).
 All-up weight was 1,124,000 pounds (509,838 kilograms).

-The first stage of the Saturn I was powered by eight Rocketdyne H-1 engines producing 205,000 pounds of thrust, each.
-The S-I stage was built up with Jupiter rocket fuel tank in the center for liquid oxygen, surrounded by eight Redstone rocket tanks filled with RP-1 propellant.
-The S-IV second stage was powered by six Rocketdyne RL-10 engines producing a total of 90,000 pounds of thrust.
-This stage was fueled with liquid hydrogen and liquid oxygen.
-The S-V third stage had two RL-10 engines for 30,000 pounds of thrust.
+The first stage of SA-1 was built by the Marshall Space Flight Center (MSFC) at Huntsville, Alabama.
+The S-I stage was built up with a Jupiter rocket fuel tank in the center for liquid oxygen, surrounded by eight Redstone rocket tanks filled with RP-1 propellant.
+It was powered by eight Rocketdyne Division H-1 engines rated at 165,000 pounds of thrust (733.96 kilonewtons), each.
+Total thrust for the first stage was 1,320,000 pounds (5,871.65 kilonewtons).

-For the first flight, the fully-fueled Saturn I weighed 925,000 pounds (419,573 kilograms).
+The Saturn C-1 weighed 925,000 pounds (419,573 kilograms).
 It contained 41,000 gallons (155,200 liters) of RP-1, a refined kerosene fuel, with 66,000 gallons (249,837 liters) of liquid oxygen oxidizer— 600,000 pounds (272,155 kilograms) of propellants.

 SA-1 reached a maximum altitude of 84.8 miles (136.5 kilometers) and impacted in the Atlantic Ocean 214.8 miles (345.7 kilometers) down range.
 The duration of the flight was 15 minutes, 0 seconds.